openspock/userd/README.md

 # userd - a simple user management (non)daemon program.

-`userd` is a simple program that simplifies user management and ACL for various resource in a system.
+`userd` is a lightweight program that simplifies user management and ACL for various resource in a system/ application.

 It enables an admin to setup userd in a convenient location.
 An admin can then create users, assign permissions to file(resources - we will use file and resources alternatively through out the doc), create roles, etc.